Frequently Asked Questions

 Important Note for Students: If you are a student and you report an incident of sex/gender discrimination, harassment, misconduct and/or retaliation to any faculty or staff member other than Confidential Resources listed above (University Counselors, Pastors, and Student Health Provider), the faculty or staff member must report your information to the Title IX Coordinator.

-• What are Mandated Reporters?
+• What are Mandatory Reporters?

-Mandated Reporters must immediately share any information you learn regarding a report of sex/gender discrimination, harassment, misconduct and/or retaliation involving a student with the Title IX Coordinator or a Deputy Coordinator.
+Mandatory Reporters must immediately share any information you learn regarding a report of sex/gender discrimination, harassment, misconduct and/or retaliation involving a student with the Title IX Coordinator or a Deputy Coordinator.

-Guide to being a mandated reporter
+Guide to being a mandatory reporter

 • If I report an incident to the university, will the information be kept confidential?